openframeworks/ofSite/_tutorials/02_first steps/001_My_first_particle_system.markdown

 ---

 At this point, you should have read how to download openFrameworks, setup your IDE and compile some project examples.
 Now you can jump into the fun stuff and start making things!
+This tutorial is going to teach you how to draw a simple ball and make it interact with mouse events (cursor movements and key presses).

 ## 1. Draw Something
 Let's start by drawing something.
 If we want to draw something we have to put it inside the function `void ofApp::draw()` in the file ```ofApp.cpp```.